Book Online With:

 Published on 05/28/21

-If you don’t consider using a method of birth control after pregnancy, or postpartum, it’s very possible to conceive soon after having a baby.
+When we think about birth control, we think about avoiding pregnancy before being able to plan a conception.
+We rarely think about what happens afterward!
+If you don’t think about using postpartum birth control, it’s very possible to conceive soon after having a baby.
 Using a form of birth control in the postpartum weeks after having a baby helps you avoid unplanned pregnancies.

-• Timing—Some birth control methods can be started right after childbirth.
+• Timing: Some birth control methods can be started right after childbirth.
 With other methods, you need to wait a few weeks to start.

-• Effectiveness—The method you used before pregnancy may not be the best choice to use after pregnancy.
+• Effectiveness: The method you used before pregnancy may not be the best choice to use after pregnancy.
 For example, the sponge and cervical cap are much less effective in women who have given birth.

 No matter which you choose, both work by stopping the sperm from fertilizing the egg.